Young woman from Taranaki claims $22.3 million Lotto jackpot

 The family member then proceeded to check the ticket – and discovered that the woman was in fact Lotto's latest multi-millionaire.

+"I'm just going to take my time to let everything settle – I've got my whole life ahead of me and this is a wonderful opportunity.

+"The main thing that's been on my mind is who I am going to help with this win, how many lives I can change — especially my family.
+Everything else has been secondary.
+I can't wait to share this win around," the woman said.

-The ticket was sold at the Inglewood Book Centre store, Inglewood, in Taranaki.
+The ticket was sold at the Inglewood Book Centre store, Inglewood, in Taranaki for the Lotto draw on Wednesday, January 2.

 The prize is made up of $22m from Powerball's first division and $333,333 from first division.

 "It would be nice for it to be a local.
-At the moment there's a lot of tourists and visitors coming through," said Reeve.
+At the moment there's a lot of tourists and visitors coming through," Reeve said.

 "[It] took my breath away.
 It was really exciting; very, very exciting.
 Let's just say we didn't sleep much last night."